Scalable Adversarial Attack Algorithms on Influence Maximization

 \section{Efficient Algorithms for AdvIM}

-The monotonicity and submodularity of the objective function enables the greedy approach for the maximization task.
-However, as commonly seen in influence maximization research, naively doing a greedy algorithm directly on the objective function is often very slow and not efficient, because the function evaluation requires a large number of Monte Carlo simulations to be accurate.
+The monotonicity and submodularity of the objective function enable the greedy approach for the maximization task.
 In this section, we aim to speed up the greedy approach by adapting the approach of reverse influence sampling (RIS)~\cite{BorgsBrautbarChayesLucier,tang14,tang15}, which provides both theoretical guarantee and efficiency.
 We first provide a general adversarial attack algorithm framework $\AAIMM$ based on IMM~\cite{tang15} in Section \ref{sec:overviewIMM} (Algorithm \ref{alg:imm}). $\AAIMM$ relies on valid reverse reachable (VRR) path sampling.
 Then in Section~\ref{sec:VRRsimulation}, we provide several concrete implementations of VRR path sampling.